 Manfred Bochmann is Professor of Inorganic Chemistry.
 He gained his Diploma Degree at Marburg University, Germany (1977), and his Ph.D. at Imperial College London, with Professor Sir Geoffrey Wilkinson (1979).
 After a spell in industry at ICI's Corporate Laboratory, he moved to a lectureship at UEA and became Professor of Chemistry in 1994.
 From 1995 -2000 he was Head of the Inorganic and Structural at the University of Leeds.
 He returned to UEA in April 2000.
 From 2006 – 2009 he was Head of the School of Chemical Sciences and Pharmacy and 2009-2011 Head of the School of Chemistry.
 He is the recipient of the Royal Society of Chemistry Medal for Organometallic Chemistry (2003) and the 2017 RSC Applied Inorganic Chemistry Award.

 He was a vice-president of the RSC Dalton Division Council, an editorial board member of Dalton Transactions and the Journal of Organometallic Chemistry and a volume editor of a major reference work, “Comprehensive Organometallic Chemistry III” and Associate Editor of Organometallics 2006 - 2015.
 He is the author of two popular “Chemistry Primer” teaching texts in Organometallic Chemistry, co-author of the textbook Cotton, Wilkinson, Murillo and Bochmann: “Advanced Inorganic Chemistry”, 6th ed.
 (Wiley 1999), and author of the textbook "Organometallics and Catalysis: An Introduction" (OUP, 2014).

 He was a Leverhulme Trust Research Fellow (2011-12) and is an ERC Advanced Grant holder (2014-2019).

 Professor Bochmann’s research centres broadly around synthetic organometallic and coordination chemistry directed towards homogeneous catalysis.
-He has published over 280 papers and patents in this area.
-He was coordinator of the EC Research Training Network on new polyolefin materials and is currently a partner in an EU-funded consortium including DSM, Sabic and Lanxess, on “Methylaluminoxane Activators in the Molecular Polyolefin Factory” (MAO-Robots).
-He currently heads an ERC project on synthetic gold chemistry, exploring the chemistry of gold hydrides, CO complexes, as well as their photoluminescence and anti-cancer properties.
-His work is supported by the ERC, EPSRC, Royal Society, British Council, European Commission, BP Chemicals, Bayer AG, and Lanxess Inc., Canada and SABIC Global Technologies.
+He has published about 300 papers and patents in this area.
+He was coordinator of the EC Research Training Network on new polyolefin materials and a partner in an EU-funded consortium including DSM, Sabic and Lanxess on “Methylaluminoxane Activators in the Molecular Polyolefin Factory” ("MAO-Robots").
+He currently heads ERC projects on synthetic gold chemistry, and on coinage metal-based photoemissive complexes for light emitting diodes.
+His work is supported by the ERC, EPSRC, Royal Society, British Council, European Commission, BP Chemicals, Bayer AG, Samsung, Lanxess Inc., Canada and SABIC Global Technologies.

 You can follow us on twitter: https://twitter.com/BochmannGroup